MoBakour/peeko/api.md

 This route pings the server to update the IP address of the current user.
 No params or request body is expected for this request, as it just pings the server.
 The server handles getting the IP address and updating it in the database.
-Being signed into the app with a user account and having the authorization token attached to the request headers is sufficient.
+Being signed into the app with a user account and having the authorization token attached to the request headers (mobile client) or the cookies (web client) is sufficient.

 Expected Response JSON Objects: